This PDF is the current document as it appeared on Public Inspection on 03/06/2015 at 08:45 am.

 By this Notice, the Bureau of Economic Analysis (BEA), Department of Commerce, is informing the public that it is conducting the mandatory survey titled Quarterly Survey of Transactions in Selected Services and Intellectual Property with Foreign Persons (BE-125).
 This survey is authorized by the International Investment and Trade in Services Survey Act.End Preamble Start Supplemental Information

-The purpose of this Notice is to notify all U.S. persons who meet the reporting requirements set forth in this Notice that they must respond to, and comply with, the BE-125.
-Reports are due 45 days after the end of each fiscal quarter except for the final quarter.
-After the end of fiscal year of the U.S. person, reports must be filed within 90 days.
-This Notice is being issued in conformance with the rule BEA issued in 2012 (77 FR 24373) establishing guidelines for collecting data on international trade in services and direct investment through notices, rather than through rulemaking.
+This Notice constitutes legal notification to Start Printed Page 12448all United States persons (defined below) who meet the reporting requirements set forth in this Notice that they must respond to, and comply with, the survey.
+Reports are due 45 days after the end of the U.S. person's fiscal quarter, except for the final quarter of the U.S. person's fiscal year when reports must be filed within 90 days.
+This notice is being issued in conformance with the rule BEA issued in 2012 (77 FR 24373) establishing guidelines for collecting data on international trade in services and direct investment through notices, rather than through rulemaking.
 Additional information about BEA's collection of data on international trade in services and direct investment can be found in the 2012 rule, the International Investment and Trade in Services Survey Act (22 U.S.C.
 3101 et seq.), and 15 CFR part 801.
 Survey data on international trade in services and direct investment that are not collected pursuant to the 2012 rule are described separately in 15 CFR part 801.
-The BE-125 survey form and instructions are available on the BEA Web site at www.bea.gov/ssb.
+The BE-125 survey forms and instructions are available on the BEA Web site at www.bea.gov/ssb.

-Who Must Report: (a) Reports are required from each U.S. person who had sales of covered services or intellectual property to foreign persons that exceeded $6 million during the prior fiscal year, or are expected to exceed that amount during the current fiscal year; or had purchases of covered services or intellectual property from foreign persons that exceeded $4 million during the prior fiscal year, or are expected to exceed that amount during the current fiscal year.
-Because the thresholds are applied separately to sales and purchases, the reporting requirements may apply only to sales, only to purchases, or to both.
+Who Must Report: (a) Reports are required from each U.S. person who had sales of covered services or intellectual property to foreign persons that exceeded $6 million for the previous fiscal year, or are expected to exceed that amount during the current fiscal year; or had purchases of covered services or intellectual property from foreign persons that exceeded $4 million for the previous fiscal year, or are expected to exceed that amount during the current fiscal year.
+Because the thresholds are applied separately to sales and purchases, the reporting requirements may apply only to sales, only to purchases, or to both sales and purchases.

 (b) Entities required to report will be contacted individually by BEA.
 Entities not contacted by BEA have no reporting responsibilities.

-What To Report: The survey collects information on U.S. international trade Start Printed Page 10741in selected services and intellectual property.
+What To Report: The survey collects information on U.S. international trade in selected services and intellectual property.

 How To Report: Reports can be filed using BEA's electronic reporting system at www.bea.gov/efile.
-Copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, can be downloaded from the BEA Web site given above.
-Form BE-125 inquiries can be made by phone to BEA at (301) 278-9303 or by sending an email to firstname.lastname@example.org.
+Copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, may be obtained at the BEA Web site given above.
+Form BE-125 inquiries can be made by phone to BEA at (202) 606-5588 or by sending an email to firstname.lastname@example.org.

 Paperwork Reduction Act Notice

 This data collection has been approved by the Office of Management and Budget (OMB) in accordance with the Paperwork Reduction Act and assigned control number 0608-0067.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a valid control number assigned by OMB.
 Public reporting burden for this collection of information is estimated to average 16 hours per response.
-Additional information regarding this burden estimate may be viewed at www.reginfo.gov; under the Information Collection Review tab, click on “Search” and use the above OMB control number to search for the current survey instrument.
-Send comments regarding this burden estimate to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, 4600 Silver Hill Rd., Washington, DC 20233; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0067, 725 17th Street NW., Washington, DC 20503.Start Signature
+Send comments regarding this burden estimate to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, Washington, DC 20230; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0067, Washington, DC 20503.Start Signature

 Brian C. Moyer,